var-github/Final-Project-CS50/README.md

 - Returning books

 ### *Search Books*
-Searching books is one of the main tasks the application handles and to do so the application uses an API.
+Searching books is one of the main tasks the application handles and to do so the application uses an [API](https://openlibrary.org/developers/api).
+The API provides a list of books and some basic information on them.
+The search.html page acts as the user interface to search books.
+In search.html the category in which you want to search and the keyword to search are taken as input.
+This is then formatted and submited to the API.
+The API returns json file with necessary information related to the query.
+This file is processed and important information are displayed. <br />
+The entire process of searching and displaying happens in ***/search*** route.

+The info.html page is displayed when one of the books from the search results is selected.
+This page shows more detailed information on the book along with cover page and author picture if available.